-This incident, commonly known as ‘a lastu birabbikum’, is the occurrence that human clearly recognizes and admits the existence and oneness of God.
+This incident, commonly known as ‘a lastu birabbikum’ is the occurrence when human clearly recognizes and admits the existence and oneness of God.
 The verse informs that this incident occurs when the offspring of children of Adam are taken from their backs (dorsum).

 Human makes observations even when a child and begins to notice that all beings have an owner and creator.
 Then he/she asks many questions to the people around him.
 At the end, he/she comprehends that the owner of all beings is God.

 During his/her observations, it is as if God is asking: “Am I not your Master?”

 And he/she replies firmly: “Yes, you are my Master and I testify this.”

 “Offspring being taken from human’s back” is having the seeds that provide the reproduction of human.
 This is the stage when he/she is able to have a child, namely puberty.
 The covenant being made at this stage means that human makes a firm decision during puberty.
 Since observations are carried on until death, similar incidents recur.
 Therefore, every human being comprehends that God exists and is one, and He is the Creator of all beings, and there are no equals to Him.

 Still, they associate other entities or beings with his authority because it seems to .
 A person who knows the existence and oneness of God cannot find an excuse for joining others with Him; so he cannot say the following in the hereafter:

 أَوْ تَقُولُوا إِنَّمَا أَشْرَكَ اٰبَاؤُنَا مِنْ قَبْلُ وَكُنَّا ذُرِّيَّةً مِنْ بَعْدِهِمْ أَفَتُهْلِكُنَا بِمَا فَعَلَ الْمُبْطِلُونَ.